Soundlessnija/Tekkit-Classic-Born-Again/compatibility/README.md

 ## Why These Exist

-While developing Tekkit Classic: Born Again, I spent a lot of time reviewing the Minecraft logs and tracking down errors, warnings, missing resources, and compatibility problems.
+While developing Tekkit ReClassic, I spent a lot of time reviewing the Minecraft logs and tracking down errors, warnings, missing resources, and compatibility problems.